Florent-Hervers/master-thesis-code/README.md

 ## Repository structure

 ### Folders:
 - **Analysis notebooks:** Contain notebooks used to visualize the results obtained by the different models.
-Note that I use [Weigth & biases](https://wandb.ai/flo230702/TFE/overview) to collect and visualize the results from models trained using Pytorch.
+Note that I use the Weigths & biases sofware to collect and visualize the results from models trained using Pytorch.
 - **Configs**: Contain the hydra configuration files used during the experiments.
 More information about the structure of the folder can be found in the README found in this folder.
 - **deepGBULP:** Contain the source code used for the paper [deepGBLUP: Integration of deep learning and GBLUP for accurate genomic prediction](https://gsejournal.biomedcentral.com/articles/10.1186/s12711-023-00825-y), modified to fit the project.
 The original source code can be found [here](https://github.com/gywns6287/deepGBLUP).
 - **GBLUP**: Folder containing all output of the GBLUP computation.
 The software used is [ldak6](https://dougspeed.com/downloads2/).
 The script used to perform the computations can be found in `GBLUP.sh`.
 (Note that only the relevant files used in the analysis are stored here as some generated files are heavy and not used).